JoachimHugonot/memoire/README.md

 - installation procedure

 # Ideas
-- imers to unlock the next part ?
+- Timers to unlock the next part ?

 # Meeting 28.04
 - Highlight the important terms